Music is taught to all girls in Years 7, 8 and 9, and is then an option at both GCSE and A Level.

 Beyond the classroom

 Trips are a regular feature of the Department’s activities.
 We are able to take advantage of the world-class music that is on offer at top London venues, especially the Royal Festival Hall, including in the last year a rare performance of Rachmaninov’s Symphony No. 3 in A Minor, and a complete performance of Ma Vlast, Smetana’s nationalistic cycle of tone poems which the girls are studying for A Level.
-Last year, Year 8 travelled to the famous Metropolis recording studio in Chiswick to make a professional recording of a song which they had written in class, and Year 7 were recently taken to a performance of Tchaikovsky’s The Nutcracker, which they had been studying in class.
+Year 7 were recently taken to a performance of Tchaikovsky’s The Nutcracker, which they had been studying in class.

 Concerts at school take place regularly.
 In the Michaelmas term we hold our annual Voices by Candlelight concert, as well as an Advent Charity Concert and three carol services.
 The Vocal and Orchestral Concert in March is the main school concert of the year.
 In 2019, the programme included a complete semi-staged performance of Henry Purcell’s Dido and Aeneas.
 Soloists and ensembles perform regularly on other occasions such as Open Mornings and alumnae events.
 Informal lunchtime concerts are held every two or three weeks.